 - How did the crew cope with being away from friends and family for many years?

 The first point had already been addressed in planning the aborted second Star Trek television series, Phase II, which introduced a first officer to lead away teams.
-(See The Making of Star Trek: Phase II.)
 The character of Will Decker easily morphed into Will Riker.
 Even his past romance with the ship’s empath was carried over into the new show.

 Roddenberry insisted that The Next Generation should not over-utilize technological failures.
 “Although this creates some additional difficulty in maneuvering our people into danger,” he wrote in a draft of the writers’ guide, “story believability demands that our twenty-fifth-century technology be at least as capable as our twentieth-century technology in this area.”
 (It was later decided that the show would be set in the twenty-fourth century, approximately 100 years after Kirk’s adventures.)

 Justman tackled Gerrold’s third point.
-He proposed a “Noak’s Ark” premise that involved crew members bringing their families aboard and he came up with what would ultimately become the holodeck.
+He proposed a “Noak’s Ark” premise that involved crew members bringing their families aboard, and he came up with what would eventually become the holodeck.
 Roddenberry approved and demanded that the new Enterprise look less “battleship-sterile” and more like a city in space.

 The next challenge was creating new characters.
 Roddenberry was careful not to make them copies of the original Star Trek’s.
 “I would hate to think our imagination is so slender that there aren’t other possibilities to think about,” he said.